NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quick-start-perf-est.svg

-We should take note of the significant drop in estimated performance during the latter part of the analysis period.
+The estimated performance dropped significantly in the later part of the analysis.
 Let's investigate this to determine whether we can rely on the estimation.

 Investigating Data Distribution Shifts
 --------------------------------------

-While :ref:`developing the monitored model<dataset-real-world-ma-employment>` we discovered that the primary predictors for this problem are the first two features, namely `AGEP` (person's age) and `SCHL` (education level).
-Focusing on these features, we will employ :ref:`the univariate drift detection module<_univariate_drift_detection>` to examine the distribution behavior of these two variables.
+Once we've identified a performance issue, we will troubleshoot it.
+Let's focus on the first two features `AGEP` and `SCHL`.
+We will quantify potential distribution shifts for these two variables using the :ref:`univariate drift detection module<_univariate_drift_detection>`.
 We will instantiate the :class:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator` class with required parameters, fit on ``df_reference`` and calculate on ``df_analysis``.

 .. nbimport::